ottozumkeller/QR-Code-Reader/README.md

 - Copy the content of barcodes to the clipboard and display a notification.<br>
 - Directly open weblinks in your default browser via a notification.<br>
 - Directly connect to WiFi-Networks via a notification.

-  > For this feature to work, you need Windows 11 Version 24H2 or later (currently only available for Windows Insiders in the Dev Channel)

 ## System Requirements